robomechanics/Saltation-Tutorials/README.md

 ## Salted Kalman Filter
 This code provides an example for implementing the SKF as defined in [The Salted Kalman Filter: Kalman Filtering on Hybrid Dynamical Systems](https://arxiv.org/abs/2007.12233).

-Key parameters such as initial state `q0`, process noise `W`, measurement noise `V`, guards, and resets can be tuned to improve estimation accuracy.
+Key parameters such as initial state `q0`, process noise `W`, and measurement noise `V` can be tuned to improve estimation accuracy.

 ### Models
 The code includes implementations in MATLAB and Python for the simple hybrid system, bouncing ball, and bouncing ball with moving guard (defined in the Hybrid System Models section above).